rollkit/rollkit/docs/lazy-adr/adr-001-node-interface.md

 # Using Optimint `Node` as replacement of Tendermint `Node`

 Replacing on the `Node` level gives much flexibility.
-Still, entire RPC communication can be reused, and there is no need to refactor cosmos-sdk.
+Still, significant amount of code can be reused, and there is no need to refactor lazyledger-core.
 Cosmos SDK is tigtly coupled with Tendermint with regards to node creation, RPC, app initialization, etc. De-coupling requires big refactoring of cosmos-sdk.

 There are known issues related to Tendermint RPC communication.

 ## Replacing Tendermint `Node`
 Tendermint `Node` is a struct.
 It's used directly in cosmos-sdk (not via interface).
-Easiest way to replace it, is to introduce interface that will be implemented by both Tendermint and Optimint.
+We don't need to introduce common interface `Node`s, because the plan is to use scafolding tool in the feature, so we can make any required changes in cosmos-sdk.
-### Required interface:
+### Interface required by cosmos-sdk:
 * BaseService (struct):
   * Service (interface)
 	  * Start()